NisreenFarhoud/Bash-Cheatsheet/README.md

 ###git
   [See git tutorial](assignments/lab/lab1-git)
 ##Environment Variables
-Environment variables are named variables that contain values used by one or more applications.
+Environment variables are named variables that contain values used by one or more applications. <br>
 The `PATH` variable contains a list of directories where systems look for executable files. <br>
 The `HOME` variable contains the path to the home directory of the current user. <br>
 The `PS1` variable is the default prompt to control appearances of the command prompt. <br>
 ##Connectors
-Connectors allow you to run multiple commands at once.
+Connectors allow you to run multiple commands at once. <br>

-When using the `&&` connector, the first command will always execute and the next command will only execute if the one before it succeeds.
+When using the `&&` connector, the first command alwayss execute and the next command will only execute if the one before it succeeds.
-For example, the command `echo` will execute in the first example but not in the second.
+For example, the command `echo` executes in the first example but not in the second.
 ```
   $ true && echo Hello
   Hello
   $ false && echo Hello
 ```
-When using the `||` connector, the first command will always execute and the next command will only execute if the one before it fails.
+When using the `||` connector, the first command always executes and the next command will only execute if the one before it fails.
-For example, the command `echo` will execute in the second example but not in the first.
+For example, the command `echo` executes in the second example but not in the first.
 ```
   $ true || echo Hello
   $ false || echo Hello
   Hello
 ```
-When using the `;` connector, the first command and the following commands will always execute.
+When using the `;` connector, the first command and the following commands always execute.
-For example, every command passed will execute.
+For example, every command passed executes.
 ```
   $ echo Hello ; ls
   Hello